Martonai/questionnare-skidrow/Documents/SystemPlan.md

 The primary purpose of the test is to make the existing functions different testing for compatibility with browsers and androids.
 The procedure is successful if you have it in different browsers and on different androids the various functions work properly.

+Beta test:

+This test is not performed by developers.
+Browsers to test: Opera, Firefox, Google Chrome, Safari Android systems to be tested: 6.0.0 (minimum) or later Display dimensions to be tested: 1280x720 (minimum), 1366x768, 1920x1080
 ## 12.Installation plan

 ## 13.Maintenance plan